 With many businesses depending on technology nowadays, this outdated approach is no longer enough.
 RMM or Remote Monitoring and Management platform has been introduced to allow Managed Services Providers (MSPs) to efficiently monitor the performance of endpoints and other IT assets remotely.
 From a single device, client’s IT environment health is tracked, devices are accessed remotely, and patches are deployed.

-When choosing which RMM tool is good for your enterprise, here are some key factors that you need to consider.
+When choosing which Best RMM tool for enterprise, here are some key factors that you need to consider.

 1. Policy-Based IT Automation

 It is imperative to harness operational efficiency when growing a profitable managed IT service.
 However, it can be tricky to expand your services, provide customer satisfaction, and maximize your profits all at the same time.
 By automating routine IT tasks such as software deployment, patch management, and server maintenance, your RMM can create new policy-based automation procedures that streamline IT processes.

 Typically, RMM tools provide basic scripting engines.
 An effective, best in class RMM software can help MSPs ramp up their performance by offering a place where they can get pre-built and tested automation scripts, monitor sets, templates, and reports.
 The tool can provide a script editor to enable users to customize the script when necessary.
 Iit will also let you execute scripts from different tools including desktop or web app, mobile app, service desk, etc.